 Bringing the magic of in-person events online

-Before the pandemic, Mozilla’s workforce was made up of 40-50% remote employees and in-person employees spread across nine global offices.
+Before the pandemic, Mozilla’s workforce comprised 40-50% remote employees and in-person employees spread across nine global offices.
 Twice a year, the Mozilla team would host an all-company, all-hands meeting in a new city and fly in every one of their 800+ employees to participate.

 “Our all-hands meetings are a unique and special opportunity for our employees to come together in person, share experiences and interact with people they may not normally get to work with or see over Zoom,” said Mark.
 “It’s a key differentiator for us, as most larger organizations struggle to host events like this in a really meaningful way.”

 The team was leaving Berlin at the beginning of last year when they heard whispers of COVID-19 beginning to arise.
 Then, as the pandemic escalated and began to keep employees apart, the team realized a second in-person event would be out of the question for 2020.
 They questioned how they could bring the spirit and togetherness of the all-company event virtual.